txthinking/brook/README.md

 ## testsocks5

-Test UDP and TCP of socks5 server
+Test a socks5 server to see if it works properly

 - **--dns**="": DNS server for connecting (default: 8.8.8.8:53)

 - **--domain**="": Domain for query (default: http3.ooo)

+- **--example**: Show a minimal example of usage

 - **--password, -p**="": Socks5 password